queenofdowntime/queenofdowntime.github.io/_drafts/overlay-is-slow.md

 But it showed nothing.
 Unmounts went through in under a second.
 Were we wrong?

-Looking back through the logs, we remembered that, of course, a container rootfs wouldn't just be mounted and then unmounted: application code had to be streamed in.
-We amended our script to include writing a file approximately the size of the app we used earlier into the mountpoint.
+Looking back through the logs, we remembered that, of course, a container rootfs wouldn't just be mounted and then unmounted: code would be streamed in.
+We amended our script to include writing a file (approximately the size of the app we used earlier) into the mountpoint.

 And this time we got what we were after: each unmount took up to 10 seconds to complete.

 The problem presenting only when data had been written to the mount backed up our theory that this was kernel related, specifically the overlay filesystem, which has been built into the mainline since version 3.18.
-Given that an [overlay filesystem](https://www.kernel.org/doc/Documentation/filesystems/overlayfs.txt) can have up to 3 different inodes for any given file (one at the mount, one in the lower layer and one in the upper layer if the file has been written), we hypothesised that perhaps something in the way inodes were allocated in overlay had changed between 4.4 and 4.15.
+Given that an [overlay filesystem](https://www.kernel.org/doc/Documentation/filesystems/overlayfs.txt) can have up to 3 different [inodes](http://www.grymoire.com/Unix/Inodes.html) for any given file (one at the mount, one in the lower layer and one in the upper layer if the file has been written), we hypothesised that perhaps something in the way inodes were allocated in overlay had changed between 4.4 and 4.15.

-To prove this we would have to determine which kernel first saw this problem.
+To prove this we would have to use [our script](/gists/overlay-umount-test) to determine which kernel first saw this problem.

-# 4: Narrowing it down...
+# **4: Narrowing It Down...**

 We were not quite at the point where we needed to do a proper kernel bisect, fortunately there are a lot of pre-compiled versions [available online](http://kernel.ubuntu.com/~kernel-ppa/mainline/), so we were able to jump between those in what I like to call a _lazy bisect_.